 The Government has recently announced that new students from the European Union and Swiss Nationals starting their course after August 2021 will no longer be eligible for a student loan in England for Undergraduate or Postgraduate studies from the 2021/22 academic year.
 This decision only applies to new EU students starting after 2021/22.
 If you are an existing/continuing EU student, you will continue to be funded until you graduate or withdraw from your course.

 The Department of Health has a bursary scheme for students taking the BA (Hons) Social Work programme.
 Bursaries are only available for the second and third years of the programme, and not all students receive bursary funding.
 The Department of Health requires the university to rank students for bursary funding, and we do this on the basis of the marks awarded for the modules during the first year of study.
 The Department of Health may change the scheme in the future.

 For more detailed information please go to the NHS bursary website.

 Our undergraduate fees and funding section provides information and advice on money matters.

-Placements are available in field, residential, day care, hospital, prison and service user run settings.
+Placements are available in a range of settings.
 They cover all service user groups, including: